-A simple overlay of grazing allotments with forecasted climate change for the decade of the 2050s (Figure 10) provides an initial indication of allotments that occur in portions of the ecoregion that are forecasted to experience more intense climate change by 2060.
-Individual grazing allotments occur in areas that span the range from zero to as many as 12 monthly temperature or precipitation variables are forecasted to deviate by at least 2 standard deviations from their 20th century mean.
+An overlay of grazing allotments on the forecasted climate change for the decade of the 2050s (Figure 1-10) indicates those that are forecasted to experience more intense climate change.
+Individual grazing allotments occur in areas that span the range from zero to as many as 12 monthly temperature or precipitation variables that are forecasted to deviate by at least 2 standard deviations from their 20th century mean.
 These variables include maximum temperature, minimum temperature, and total precipitation variables for each of 12 months.
-Most grazing allotments and herd management areas are projected to experience significant climate change, mostly in spring and summer temperatures.
-The overlays may be used to quantify these trends relative to any desired configuration of existing managed land units; either at regional, state, or local scales.
+The summer maximum temperatures and spring through fall minimum temperatures are the most pervasive and significant variables contributing to these patterns.
+Many grazing allotments and herd management areas in the southern and eastern portions of the CBR are projected to experience significant climate change, mostly in spring and summer temperatures.
+These overlays may be used to quantify these trends relative to any desired configuration of existing managed land units; either at regional, state, or local scales.
 Managers of these areas will need to consider the potential implications of climate stress, as it is forecasted, and its implications.

-Figure 10.
+Figure 1-10.
 Grazing allotments overlain on climate space trend intensity for 2060.
-Darker red areas indicate a greater degree of forecasted climate change; boundaries indicate individual allotments.
+Darker red areas indicate a greater degree of forecasted climate change.

 Climate envelope analysis first described the set of values for temperature and precipitation that characterize the current distribution of a given conservation element.
 Then, the same combination of variables is mapped using climate forecasts for upcoming decades.
 The comparison of forecasted to current climate envelope distributions provides one indication of the direction and magnitude of potential climate-induced stress for a given conservation element.

-Resulting maps indicate areas that potentially will not provide suitable climate where the conservation element currently exists (contraction), may retain suitable climate (overlap), or provide suitable climate in areas outside the conservation element's current distribution (expansion) (Figure 11).
+Resulting maps indicate areas that potentially will not provide suitable climate where the conservation element currently exists (contraction), may retain suitable climate (overlap), or provide suitable climate in areas outside the conservation element's current distribution (expansion) (Figure 1-11).
+Dramatic climate envelope shifts are forecasted for Greater sage-grouse, with only a relatively small proportion of the current distribution forecasted to retain the climate regime close to that currently supporting this species.
+More generally, species that rely on sagebrush habitat have higher loss in climate envelope compared to other species.
+In particular Pygmy Rabbit, Sage Sparrow, and Columbian Sharp Tailed Grouse, are projected to experience severe climate envelope loss by 2060.